nuagenetworks/nuage-metroae/CONTRIBUTING.md

 All contributions must be consistent with the deisgn of existing playbooks and roles.
 Specifically, playbooks and roles fall into one of the following categories:

 - Predeploy - For prerequisites and getting VMs up and running.
-This is the only hypervisor-dependent playbook or role.
+This is one of two hypervisor-dependent roles (destroy is the other).
+If you find yourself adding conditional execution based on kvm or vcenter anywhere else, it's probably a mistake.
-- Deploy - For installing software, upgrading the OS, and configuring the system
+- Deploy - For installing software, upgrading the OS, and configuring the system.
-- Postdeploy - For component-level sanity validation
+- Postdeploy - For component-level sanity validation.
-- Health - For system-level sanity validation and monitoring
+- Health - For system-level sanity validation and monitoring.
-- Destroy - For tear down of components and connections
+- Destroy - For tear down of components and connections.
+This is one of two hypervisor-dependent roles (predeploy is the other).
+If you find yourself adding conditional execution based on kvm or vcenter anywhere else, it's probably a mistake.
+- Upgrade - For upgrading components from one release to another.
+- Rollback - For restoring components to their previous version if an upgrade fails.

 ##Reporting bugs and enhancement requests